What is a Photofacial?

 - Sun damage or areas of hyperpigmentation on any exposed areas including face, neck, chest, and hands

-- Melasma or uneven skin tone on any exposed areas including face, neck, chest, and hands
+- Uneven skin tone on any exposed areas including face, neck, chest, and hands

-- Rosacea symptoms or skin changes secondary to rosacea including flushing, redness, and broken capillaries of the face, neck, and chest
+- Rosacea symptoms or skin changes secondary to rosacea including redness and broken capillaries of the face, neck, and chest

 How is a Photofacial Performed?

 Photofacials are performed in the office.
-Due to the revolutionary AFT technology, the procedure can be performed with minimal discomfort and no topical anesthetics are required.
+Topical anesthetics can be applied if desired for pain control.
 Depending on the size and areas treated, the procedure may take between 15-45 minutes to perform.
 The procedure can be performed every 4 weeks and may require between 4-6 treatments for maximal effect.
 Thereafter, maintenance sessions can be performed every 6-12 months.

-Complications from a photofacial are rare but can include scarring and changes in pigmentation.
-The risk of these complications is greater in skin recently exposed to the sun.
+Complications from a photofacial include scarring and changes in pigmentation.
+The risk of these complications is greater in skin recently exposed to the sun and darker skin tones.
 Prior to your procedure, you will have a consultation with Dr.Rovelo to discuss your unique skin type and to discuss how risks can be minimized to provide the best possible outcome.

 Photofacials are performed in the office and patients go home immediately following the procedure.
 The skin may have areas of swelling and redness that typically resolve within several hours.
 Pigmented areas may become darker before fading or flaking off.
-Areas of redness, broken capillaries, and flushing should start to improve in 2 weeks.
+Areas of redness and broken capillaries should start to improve in 2 weeks.
 During this recovery period, it is very important to protect the skin from the sun and to keep it well moisturized.
-Hydroquinone may be prescribed post-procedure for patients at risk of melasma or hyperpigmentation.
+Hydroquinone may be prescribed pre or post-procedure for patients at risk of melasma or hyperpigmentation.
 Retin-A use may be resumed 1-2 days following the procedure.